AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 And/or we can go to google to look for help.
 This is one of the parts that is not about memorization at all.
 We might remember a few if we use them a lot, but searching for options and details when needed is definitely the norm!

 <blockquote>
-What we've done so far already really is the framework for how all things work at the command line!
-Multiple commands can be strung together, and some commands can have many options, inputs, and outputs and can grow to be quite long, but this general framework is underlying it all.<br><br><center><b>Becoming familiar with these baseline rules is important, memorizing particular commands and options is not!</b></center><br>
+What we've done so far already really is the framework for how almost all things work at the command line!
+Multiple commands can be strung together, and some commands can have many options, inputs, and outputs and can grow to be quite long, but this is the general framework that underlies it all.<br><br><center><b>Becoming familiar with these baseline rules is important, memorizing particular commands and options is not!</b></center><br>
 </blockquote>